 Things to Do in Drumheller

-As the Dinosaur Capital of the World, Drumheller offers visitors the world-class Royal Tyrrell Museum which takes visitors into the not so distant past when dinosaurs roamed the earth.
-Housing the world’s largest displays of dinosaurs, and Canada’s only museum dedicated exclusively to paleontology, this museum is a must-see and makes a great day trip destination from Calgary.
+Being the Dinosaur Capital of the World, Drumheller offers visitors the world-class Royal Tyrrell Museum which takes visitors into the not so distant past when dinosaurs roamed the earth.
+Housing the world’s largest displays of dinosaurs, and Canada’s only museum dedicated exclusively to palaeontology, this museum is a must-see and makes a great day trip destination from Calgary.
 Marvel at the hundreds of thousands of fossils in the museum and take in the sheer magnitude of the reconstructed displays.
 They also allow a glimpse into the work uncovering each fossil takes with observation windows into palaeontologist labs.
 Tip: Test your hand at archaeology and sign-up for one of their interactive digs experiences!

 Atlas Coal Mine National Historic Site